Liu-rj/Graph-CoT/data/README.md

 ```
 Run the cells in raw_process.ipynb

-The script will process the raw data and save it as a graph.json file.
+The script will process the raw data and save it as a graph.pkl file.
 ```
-graph.json:{
+graph.pkl:{
     type1_nodes (Dict),
     type2_nodes (Dict),
     ...